koenderks/aRtsy/README.md

   <img src='https://github.com/koenderks/aRtsy/raw/master/png/polylines/2021-07-21.png' width='270' height='270'>
 </p>

-You can use the `paint_polylines()` function to make your own painting using this algorithm.
+You can use the `paint_polylines()` function to make your own artwork using this algorithm.

 ```r
 set.seed(1)